camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/10-start-events.html.md

 <startEvent id="startEvent" camunda:async="true" />
 ```

 This will ensure that the process engine creates a process instance when the process is instantiated, but the execution of the initial activities is not done synchronously.
-Instead a job is created and asynchronously processed by the <a href="guides/user-guide/#process-engine-the-job-executor">job executor</a>, see [Asynchronous Continuations](ref:/guides/user-guide/#process-engine-transactions-in-processes-asynchronous-continutaions) for some background.
+Instead a job is created and asynchronously processed by the [job executor](ref:/guides/user-guide/#process-engine-the-job-executor) see [Asynchronous Continuations](ref:/guides/user-guide/#process-engine-transactions-in-processes-asynchronous-continutaions) for some background.